Septal Perforations: Why and How Are They Fixed?

-The symptoms of septal perforations most often include a whistling sound while breathing, nasal bleeding, difficulty in breathing, and considerable pain.
+The symptoms of septal perforations most often include runny nose, nasal bleeding, difficulty in breathing, pain and sometimes a whistling sound while breathing.
 Bleeding leads to formation of scabs, which further hampers breathing.

 Typically, breathing is an automatic body function that happens even without you consciously paying attention.
 However, for people who have septal perforations, each breath becomes a painful challenge.
 Not only does more effort go into breathing due to blockage, but each breath cycle hurts badly due to the wounds.
 This can lead to a loss of sleep, focus, and the ability to live peacefully.

-Patients suffering from septal perforations must seek medical help immediately, as the condition only worsens with time.
+Patients suffering from septal perforations should seek medical help as the condition can have serious causes.

 Treatment for Septal Perforations

 Surgery is the most obvious and effective method to get rid of this problem.
 An experienced surgeon can help restore the functionality and structure of your septum.
 Surgeries are the best way to correct the lacerations, tears, and holes that have caused the damage.

 Though new cartilage cannot be generated, surgeons can use tissue from your nose or other parts of your body to fill up the hole carefully.
 Besides filling the perforation with tissue, the hole can also be blocked by creating flaps that effectively cover the holes.

 Other methods of managing the problem include rinsing your nasal passage with saline solution regularly or coating the passage with lubricating gel.
 In case you consider using these methods, you need to keep visiting your doctor regularly for checkups, as these will only keep the symptoms in check and not heal the perforation.